 Brown rat, Norway rat, Sewer rat Rattus norvegicus

 A common occurrence in urban centres like London, brown rat infestations are a serious problem.
-Not only do these pest infestations have a negative effect on your quality of life, but they also pose a risk to your health, due to the infectious diseases they carry.
-This is why rat control in London is such a vital business to know about if you ever need such a service.
+Not only do these pest infestations have a negative effect on your quality of life, but they also pose a risk to your health, due to the infectious diseases that rats carry.
+This is why rat control or rat extermination services in London are such a vital and essential business to know about if you ever need such a service.
 They can have a damaging effect on the city’s infrastructure, causing anything from a power cut to a closed business.

 Food premises suffering a rat infestation of any size will need to address the problem as a matter of urgency, not only to protect their staff and customers, but also in the interest of minimising the impact on the business.
-Our rat control London services are ideal for commercial clients.
+Empire’s rat control and rat exterminator services covering all of London are particularly ideal for commercial clients.

-In commercial properties, high-risk spots for rat infestations include production areas, boiler rooms and false roofs, or similar spaces.
-It is these areas that should be monitored, and, if you suspect an infestation in one of these spots or nearby, you should contact a professional pest control specialist.
+In London’s commercial properties, high-risk spots for rat infestations include production areas, boiler rooms and false roofs, or similar spaces.
+It is these areas that should be monitored, and, if you suspect a rat infestation in one of these spots or nearby, you should contact a professional pest control specialist.